truonghoangnguyen/nikaya2/docs/.scripts/nm.p4.md

 385 Now the Buddha will answer Saccaka's questions by showing first the extremely painful feelings he experienced during his course of ascetic practices, and thereafter the extremely pleasant feelings he experienced during his meditative attainments preceding his enlightenment.

-386 The PTS ed. is certainly mistaken in reading here avūpakaṭtho, "not withdrawn." $\overline{\mathrm{N}} \mathrm{m}$ in Ms had translated this sentence from a reading which omitted cittena, "and mentally."
+386 The PTS ed. is certainly mistaken in reading here avūpakaṭtho, "not withdrawn." Ñm in Ms had translated this sentence from a reading which omitted cittena, "and mentally."
 This translation follows the BBS ed., which includes cittena.
 Although it may seem contradictory to say that those, recluses and brahmins live mentally withdrawn from sensual pleasures yet still have not abandoned sensual desire, if we understand kāma here as physical objects productive of sensual pleasure the contradiction will be resolved.

 387 In this connection MA raises the question: Why did the Bodhisatta undertake the practice of austerities if he could have attained Buddhahood without doing so?
 It answers: He did so, first, in order to show his own exertion to the world, because the quality of invincible energy gave him joy; and second, out of compassion for later generations, by inspiring them to strive with the same determination that he applied to the attainment of enlightenment.

-388 This sentence, repeated at the end of each of the following sections as well, answers the second of the two questions posed by Saccaka in $ 11.
+388 This sentence, repeated at the end of each of the following sections as well, answers the second of the two questions posed by Saccaka in §11.

 389 MA: During the Bodhisatta's boyhood as a prince, on one occasion his father led a ceremonial ploughing at a traditional festival of the Sakyans.
 The prince was brought to the festival and a place was prepared for him under a rose-apple tree.
 When his attendants left him to watch the ploughing ceremony, the prince, finding himself all alone, spontaneously sat up in the meditation posture and attained the first jhāna through mindfulness of breathing.
 When the attendants returned and found the boy seated in meditation, they reported this to the king, who came and bowed down in veneration to his son.

 390 This passage marks a change in the Bodhisatta's evaluation of pleasure; now it is no longer regarded as something to be feared and banished by the practice of austerities, but, when born of seclusion and detachment, is seen as a valuable accompaniment of the higher stages along the path to enlightenment.
 See MN 139.9 on the twofold division of pleasure.

-391 This sentence answers the first of the two questions posed by Saccaka in $ 11.
+391 This sentence answers the first of the two questions posed by Saccaka in §11.

 392 MA explains the "sign of concentration" (samädhinimitta) here as the fruition attainment of emptiness (suññataphalasamäpatti).
 See also MN 122.6.